30 Things Your Dog Wishes You Knew

 You’re probably feeding me too much

 Think about what happens when you eat too much: you get a little pudgy.
 To keep me from putting on the pounds (which can lead to a slew of other health issues), control my food intake and actually pay attention to the number of treats you’re giving me.
-Find out the 10 things vets want you to know about your dog’s food, ASAP.

 I overheat more quickly than you––check the temperature before exercising me